 Add animal-shaped pancakes to the list of our favorite dinners and weekend breakfasts.
 They’re fun, really easy (like I said just simple geometric shapes and a knife), and the kids get a laugh.

 Here is our favorite recipe for Vanilla Pancakes.
 If PediaSure isn’t your thing, then use milk.
 Bon appétit!

 3 1/2 teaspoons baking powder

 1 tablespoon white sugar

-1 1/2 cups PediaSure Sidekicks Vanilla Shake
+1 1/2 cups PediaSure Sidekicks Vanilla Shake or milk

 3 tablespoons butter, melted

 In a large bowl, mix together the flour, baking powder, salt and sugar.
 Make a well in the center and pour in the PediaSure Sidekicks (or milk), egg and melted butter; mix until smooth.